peterfairfield/anaxis/p/aunt_elsela.md

 ## Professor Elisa

 Professor at Bolsigners, she follows the ships out and salvages the strongbox.
 She has a long slimeline with grouper on it.
+Hagfish.

 #### The Madman: